preciofishbone/OmniaFx/docs/cli/README.md

 ## omnia certs export

-Export a .cer file of the .pfx.
+Export .cer and .key files from a .pfx or .cer file with a private key.

 ##### Example<a id="example-certs-export"></a>
 ```